 As 80 percent of what children learn in school is taught visually, it is of critical importance that they can see as well as possible.
+It is also important that they develop the correct visual skills to support learning.
 Most children with eye problems do not complain or verbalise their difficulty, as they are not aware their vision is different to others.
 Proper visual development is key to a child’s overall development.

 Here are a list of steps to help your child’s eyes and vision develop properly.

 At an eye examination your child will have the following things tested:

 - A thorough eye health examination of the front and back of their eyes.

 - Binocular vision or how both eyes work together